ProxyGPT: Enabling User Anonymity in LLM Chatbots via (Un)Trustworthy Volunteer Proxies: Implementation Details of Proof of Concept

 \subsubsection{Deployment}

-We deploy the coordinator as a Tor hidden service~\cite{dingledine2004tor} on an Ubuntu virtual machine and implement it with the Flask web framework~\cite{flask}, Gunicorn Python WSGI server~\cite{gunicorn}, and Nginx as a reverse proxy~\cite{nginx}.
-It exposes several REST endpoints for retrieving proxy info, registering proxies, sending/receiving queries and responses, etc., and maintains a MySQL database that stores proxy information such as pseudonyms, registration status, and performance metrics, along with (E2EE) user-proxy communication data facilitated by the coordinator.
-All communication data is automatically deleted after 30 days.
+We deploy the broker as a Tor hidden service~\cite{dingledine2004tor} on an Ubuntu 20.04 virtual machine and implement it using the Flask web framework~\cite{flask}, Gunicorn Python WSGI server~\cite{gunicorn}, and Nginx as a reverse proxy~\cite{nginx}.
+The broker exposes several REST endpoints for retrieving proxy info, registering proxies, sending/receiving queries and responses, etc. It maintains a MySQL database that stores proxy information such as pseudonyms, registration status, performance metrics, and end-to-end-encrypted user-proxy communication data.
+All communications are automatically deleted after 1 day.

-For the notary, we deploy a Rust-based TLSNotary server~\cite{tlsnotary} in a separate Ubuntu virtual machine along with a noVNC-based WebSocket (WS) proxy ~\cite{websockify}.
-We choose TLSNotary as it is currently the only open-sourced, browser-friendly, and actively maintained framework that provides TLS data provenance based on DECO~\cite{zhang2020deco}.
-Unlike the coordinator, the notary is hosted publicly due to the prohibitive communication overhead when performing the TLS data provenance protocol over Tor.
-As a result, proxies need to use a faster AC system such as Mullvad VPN~\cite{mullvad} to be able to execute TLSNotary while also protecting their privacy.
-The WS proxy is needed because browser-side code cannot open raw sockets required for TLSNotary. (\system proxies can also use their own local WS proxy instead of the publicly hosted one, but this requires an extra setup step.)
+For the notary, we deploy a Rust-based TLSNotary server (v0.1.0-alpha.5)~\cite{tlsnotary, kalka2024tlsnotary} in a separate Ubuntu 20.04 virtual machine along with a noVNC-based WebSocket proxy ~\cite{websockify}.
+We choose TLSNotary because it is currently the only open-source, browser-friendly, and actively maintained web proof framework.
+Unlike the broker, the notary is hosted publicly due to the prohibitive communication overhead when performing the TLS data provenance protocol over Tor.
+As a result, proxies need to use a faster AC system, such as Mullvad VPN~\cite{mullvad}, to be able to execute TLSNotary while also protecting their privacy.
+The WebSocket proxy is needed because browser-side code cannot open raw sockets required for TLSNotary. (\system proxies can also use their own local WebSocket proxy instead of the publicly hosted one, but this requires an extra step.)